ucsblibrary/metadata-ci/README.md

 ## Adding a new checker

-To add a new checker, provide a method that accepts `ARGV` as its parameter and returns an array of `MetadataError`s; then add it to the array in `bin/check`.
+To add a new checker, provide a method that accepts an array of paths as its only parameter and returns an array of `MetadataError`s; then add it to the array in `bin/check`.

 ## CLI